marcorossi-cb/Capstone/README.md

 ## The files included

 * /Screenshot : Screenshot the result of deploy.
-* /aws : Yaml files for deployment and service and a script bash for replacing ARN role
+* /aws : Yaml files for deployment and service and a script bash for replacing ARN role into specific yaml file
 * /Deploy-containers-pipeline : Deployment Script of Containers Pipeline file
 * Jenkinsfile : Jenkinsfile for creating pipeline
 * Dockerfile : Dockerfile for building the image